aws-amplify/docs/docs/start/getting-started/fragments/ionic/data-model.md

 > The code above imports only the API and PubSub category.
 To import the entire Amplify library use `import Amplify from 'aws-amplify'`.
 However, importing only the required categories is recommended as it will greatly reduce the final bundle size.

-After restarting your app using `ng serve` go back to your browser and using dev tools you will see data being stored and retrieved in your backend from the console logs.
+After restarting your app using `npm start` go back to your browser and using dev tools you will see data being stored and retrieved in your backend from the console logs.